-- be able to analyse work flows and business processes for the purpose of business development, design and implementation of IT in a global context - be able to analyse organisations, IT applications and business matters in a global perspective - be able to identify collaboration and coordination requirements in and among virtual and other groups - be able to use project management models and tools.
+- be able to analyse and improve work flows and business processes with regards to key outcomes (e.g., efficiency, resource use) in a global context - be able to analyse organisations, IT applications and business matters in a global perspective - be able to apply and reflect on research methods from the fields represented in the programme. - be able to identify collaboration and coordination requirements in and among virtual and other groups - be able to use project management models and tools.